New Thames road tunnel plans approved

 He added he was "determined to ensure the Silvertown Tunnel doesn't have a detrimental impact on our environment."

+The Federation of Small Businesses welcomed the new crossing but said it was "vehemently opposed to a charge on the existing Blackwall Tunnel" because of the extra cost to small businesses.

-However, Green Party London Assembly member Caroline Russell accused transport authorities of "ignoring our fears over worsening London's terrible air pollution".
+Green Party London Assembly member Caroline Russell accused transport authorities of "ignoring our fears over worsening London's terrible air pollution".

 "New roads attract new traffic, pollute the air and are incredibly expensive...
 Londoners need healthy streets where they can trust the air they breathe."